Machine-To-Machine/Machine-To-Machine.github.io/demo.md

 This section contains detailed demonstrations of M2M's capabilities through various AI services and their interactions.

+**Important Notice:** As of December 2024, our beta repositories and corresponding demos are no longer functioning.
+This is due to TBD discontinuing operations and shutting down their gateway node on the DHT network.
+For more information, see [TechCrunch's article on Block scaling back investments](https://techcrunch.com/2024/11/07/block-scales-back-tidal-investment-and-shutters-tbd-in-favor-of-bitcoin-mining/).

 ## Available Demos

 - [OmniAI](./demo/omniAI_demo.md) - An OpenAI-based chatbot service that can coordinate with other AI services